EugenMayer/conan-qca/README.md

 `patches/qca_relative_imported_include_path.patch`
 Does fix the issue that for windows libraries are expected in `bin/` but for macOS and linux, they are expected in `lib/`.
-This is especially important if QCA is used as a shared lib to link against dynamically in you own project, when dealing with x-platform.
+This is especially important if QCA is used as a shared lib to link against dynamically in your own project, when dealing with x-platform builds.

 Also fixes that QCA's exported include files use a relocatable path.